 Everyone knows that there are many times when people call others names and some start performing worse because of those insults.
-This article is about what flaming and tilting in League of Legends are and how to manage them.
+This article is about what flaming and tilting in LoL are and how to manage them.

 Flaming is the act of abusing somebody verbally.
 If you want your lol account to be boosted then it’s better to stop any flaming during your games!
 Most people do this to ruin the others gaming experience by making them feel bad.
 There are many times when people try to stand their ground and start flaming the other person as well.